The Beginner's Guide to Rabbit Care

 Free-range rabbits will still need somewhere to hide and sleep, so you will still need an enclosure.
 Even though they are out most of the time, the rabbit cage should still be large enough for three hops across, allow them to stand up, and have a hideaway space.

-Rabbits are grazers, meaning they typically eat only grass and other kinds of vegetation in the wild.
-In order for your rabbit’s digestive system to work properly, they must have either grass and/or hay in their diet as well as constant access to clean, fresh water in either a bowl or rabbit bottle.
+Rabbits are grazers, meaning they typically eat only grass and other vegetation in the wild.
+For your rabbit’s digestive system to work properly, they must have either grass and/or hay in their diet and constant access to clean, fresh water in either a bowl or a rabbit bottle.
 Each rabbit should have a handful of hay approximately the same size as them, which is best kept in a hay rack or hanging basket to keep it clean and off the floor.
-The easiest way to make sure your bunnies are getting enough hay or grass is to offer them this unlimited.
+The easiest way to ensure your bunnies get enough hay or grass is always to refill their feeder when it gets low and never let them run out.

 There are also a number of leafy greens (such as kale, broccoli, and cabbage) and certain fruits and vegetables that are perfectly safe for your rabbits to eat as a treat; however, hay is far more important for their diet.

-If you want to ensure your rabbit gets a complete and balanced diet, you can also feed them a small amount of high-quality commercial rabbit nuggets so long as they’re high in fibre.
+If you want to ensure your rabbit gets a complete and balanced diet, you can also feed them a small amount of high-quality rabbit nuggets, so long as they’re high in fibre.
 In general, rabbits should have approximately 25g of nuggets per kg of body weight.
 Overfeeding your rabbit nuggets or treats can quickly lead to them becoming overweight and may cause other health problems in future.
-It is recommended that you don’t feed your rabbits any muesli-style rabbit foods as these lead to selective feeding, and have been connected with health problems in rabbits, such as teeth and digestive problems.
+You shouldn’t feed your rabbits any muesli-style rabbit foods as these lead to selective feeding and have been connected with health problems in rabbits, such as teeth and digestive issues.

 - 80% grass/hay (feed unlimited)